MaximNikolaevv/SoftwareUniversity-JS/README.md

-# SoftUni-JS-basics
+#SoftwareUniversity.
-This is JS basics's exercises.
+This is my SoftwareUniversity's path with JS.